JYZHU03/JYZHU03.github.io/_pages/about.md

 [//]: # ()
 [//]: # (Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons]&#40;https://fontawesome.com/&#41; and [Academicons]&#40;https://jpswalsh.github.io/academicons/&#41;, like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.)

-I am currently pursuing his Ph.D. degree with the Department of Computer Science at the Technical University of Berlin, Berlin, Germany, under the supervision of [Prof. Klaus-Robert Müller](https://web.ml.tu-berlin.de/author/prof.-dr.-klaus-robert-muller/)  and [Prof. Jürgen Kurths](https://www.pik-potsdam.de/members/kurths/homepage).
+I am a Ph.D. candidate in the Department of Computer Science at Technische Universität Berlin, supervised by [Prof. Klaus-Robert Müller](https://web.ml.tu-berlin.de/author/prof.-dr.-klaus-robert-muller/)  and [Prof. Jürgen Kurths](https://www.pik-potsdam.de/members/kurths/homepage).

-Concurrently, I am engaged in research at the Potsdam Institute for Climate Impact Research, Potsdam, Germany, focusing on complexity science.
-My research interests are centered around complex networks, graph-based machine learning, and their applications.
+In parallel, I am a doctoral researcher at the Potsdam Institute for Climate Impact Research (PIK), working on the project “Explainable AI for Dynamic Stability Assessment” under the guidance of [Dr. Frank Hellmann](https://www.pik-potsdam.de/members/hellmann)

+My research is situated at the intersection of artificial intelligence, graph theory, and data mining, with a particular emphasis on graph-structured data.
+Current topics include:
+- Graph Representation Learning (GRL) problems, such as node classification, link prediction, and graph classification.
+- Generative models for graphs, e.g., diffusion models for GRL.
+- AI for scientific problems, including the prediction of dynamic stability in complex networks, and the pattern mining of extreme climate events.

+Previously, I have also investigated community detection in complex networks.

+Feel free to reach out if you’re interested in collaborating on anything.